qgis/QGIS-Documentation/source/docs/user_manual/style_library/label_settings.rst

    used.

 * Define the shadow's :guilabel:`Opacity`
-* Rescale the shadow's size based on the label's using the :guilabel:`Scale` factor
+* Rescale the shadow's size using the :guilabel:`Scale` factor
 * Choose the shadow's :guilabel:`Color`
 * Use the :guilabel:`Blend mode` option to determine how your label's shadow